 - Ask your provider about medications to relieve nasal congestion.

 - Avoid alcohol and other sedatives before bed.

-- Maintain a healthy weight, stay active and get plenty of exercise.
+- Maintain a weight that's healthy for you, stay active and get plenty of exercise.

 - Raise the head of your bed a few inches to change the angle and improve airflow.